Updated March 23, 2023

-Patient noncompliance is a main reason physicians give for wanting to dismiss patients.
-Other reasons include failure to keep appointments, rude behavior, or failure to pay an outstanding balance.
-When deciding whether or not to dismiss a patient the physician must consider the patient’s medical status and needs.
+The reasons physicians give for wanting to dismiss patients include patient noncompliance, failure to keep appointments, or rude behavior.
+When deciding whether to dismiss a patient the physician must consider the patient’s medical status and needs.

-According to Jane Holeman, vice president of risk management at TMLT, there are situations in which a physician cannot dissolve the physician-patient relationship.
+According to the TMLT Risk Management Department, there are situations in which a physician cannot dissolve the physician-patient relationship.
 These may include when the physician is on call in the emergency department, when the physician is treating a hospitalized patient, or when a surgeon is treating a patient postoperatively.

-"The physician must care for the patient until he or she is stabilized or until another physician is found to assume that person's care.
-Surgeons (or those covering for them) have an obligation to see patients after surgery until postoperative care is no longer required, the patient is stable, and can be discharged from their care," says Holeman.
+In general, the physician must care for the patient until he or she is stabilized or until another physician is found to assume that person's care.
+Surgeons (or those covering for them) have an obligation to see patients after surgery until postoperative care is no longer required, the patient is stable, and can be discharged from their care.

 In this example, the orthopedic surgeon is only obligated to treat the patient for the broken leg and generally would not have to treat the patient for any unrelated condition.
 Physicians are encouraged to review the terms of their on-call contracts with the hospital to determine specific responsibilities for follow up.